X2CommunityCore/X2WOTCCommunityHighlander/docs_src/docs/customization.md

 <h1>Customization</h1>

-This is a list of all pages tagged "Customization".
+This is a list of all pages tagged "customization".